Simulating the late stages of WD-BH/NS mergers: an origin for fast X-ray transients and GRBs with periodic modulations: Observational Appearance

-Its prompt emission light curves in both MeV and soft X-ray bands show several distinct flares.
+Its prompt emission light curves in both MeV and soft X-ray bands show several distinct bursts.
+Recently, \cite{2025ApJ...994...21S} claimed possible quasi-periodic oscillation features in two of these bursts.
 This behavior is consistent with the RPD scenario of a WD-BH/NS merger and the prediction from our simulations.
 Moreover, the spectral evolution from soft X-ray to MeV energies, concurrent with the pre-peak rapid rise of the X-ray flux \citep{2025arXiv250925877L}, may indicate a progressively intensifying process, which is consistent with the ever-increasing trend of $\dot{M}_{\rm peak}(t)$ during the RPDs seen in our simulations.

 The fact that its MeV emission appeared only near the X-ray peak suggests a Category II classification in our WD-BH/NS scenario.
 However, the ultra-long duration ($\sim 6\times 10^4$ s) of the X-ray transient before the peak resembles the characteristic of Category III.
 Compared with the other two categories, producing a GRB in a Category III system is more challenging, although it remains possible when magnetic effects are taken into account.
-We note that a (or repeated) tidal disruption event of a WD by an intermediate-mass BH has been proposed to explain this transient \citep{2025arXiv250714286L,2025arXiv250925877L, 2025arXiv250922843E}.
+For EP250702a / GRB~250702B, assuming a jet half-opening angle in the range $\theta_j = 0.05\text{-}0.2$ rad, the inferred $\gamma$-ray luminosity is $L_\gamma \sim 10^{47\text{-}49}\,\mathrm{erg\ s^{-1}}$.
+As shown in Figure \ref{Fig: dotm_lum}, the WD-NS/BH scenario is a promising channel for producing a GRB with such luminosity.
+We note that a (or repeated) tidal disruption event of a WD by an intermediate-mass BH has been proposed to explain this transient \citep{2025arXiv250714286L, 2025arXiv250925877L, 2025arXiv250922843E, 2026arXiv260201073S, 2026arXiv260223299Y}.
 Overall, a WD-BH/NS system as the progenitor of EP250702a / GRB 250702B cannot be ruled out.